Starting homemaking from scratch can seem intimidating and overwhelming. These tips can help beginners start homemaking!

-If you’d like more advice from homemakers who have spent years caring for their homes and families, I highly (highly!) recommend the upcoming Homemaking Ministries’ Online Conference, Balance in Homemaking.
+If you’d like more advice from homemakers who have spent years caring for their homes and families, I highly (highly!) recommend the Ultimate Homemaking Bundle … and Homemaking Ministries’ Online Conference, Balance in Homemaking.

 You can learn from 17 Titus 2 homemakers … and connect with other homemakers facing the same issues in an online Facebook group.

-I’ve participated in two other Homemaking Ministries conferences, but I’m most excited about this year’s, because of the Balance in Homemaking topic, and all of the speakers who will challenge and encourage me.
+I’ve participated in two other Homemaking Ministries conferences, but I’m most excited about the Balance in Homemaking topic, and all of the speakers who will challenge and encourage me.
 I would love for you to join me!
 (For details, click here.)